Early Career Network

 The future of IPA lies in the hands of early career researchers and clinicians who will become the new leaders in the field of mental health for older adults.
-Therefore, the IPA has created a young researchers’ network (YRN).
+Therefore, the IPA has created an Early Career Network (ECN).

-Originally aimed at PhD-students or post-doc researchers with less than 5 years of experience in the field, organizers quickly realized the need for this type of program to include early career clinicians interested in research and collaboration as well.
-This is a multi-disciplinary initiative and those working in all aspects of older adult mental health are welcome.
+Originally aimed at PhD-students or post-doc researchers with less than five years of experience in the field, organizers quickly realized the need for this type of program to include early career clinicians, students, trainees and residents interested in research and collaboration as well.
+This is a multi-disciplinary initiative and those with less than five years experience training or working in all aspects of older adult mental health are welcome.

 Areas of interest: Dementia, Palliative and end-of-life care, Holistic management of symptoms, Psychosocial and person-centered care.